UMA’s Community Gardens are seedbeds for social connection and civic engagement.

 The Augusta Campus Community Garden

-- Our sunflower labyrinth has grown tall!
+- The planting and growth of the first successful garden labyrinth at UMA.
 White clover makes the path of the labyrinth, with its nitrogen-fixing properties adding health to the garden soil and its many flowers helping our friends the bees.
-We have three kinds of sunflower growing in the garden (at three different heights), and we expect that by the end of August we’ll have some big, lovely blooms to make the walls of this walkable path.
+In 2018, we had three kinds of sunflower growing in the garden (at three different heights, up to 15 feet tall) to make the walls of this walkable path.
 In the center: a secluded relaxation space with an aromatic herb garden.
-Come on over and give it a try!
+In 2019, we’ll plant more edible vegetables where this year the sunflowers bloomed.

 Visit the UMA Augusta Garden on Facebook or call 207-621-3190 to find out more!